 1. Notify the employee of a disciplinary meeting

 Before any meeting regarding the conduct of an employee, they should be advised in writing of the upcoming meeting.
 This allows the individual to assess any allegations raised, and importantly, to arrange for a support person or representative to accompany them to the meeting if they wish.
-Any evidence relevant to the allegations should normally be provided to the employee at the time of inviting them to the meeting.
+The Employee should be issued with an invitation to a disciplinary meeting as well as any evidence before the disciplinary meeting, allowing them a reasonable time to prepare.

-2. Provide the option of bringing a support a person or representative
+2. Provide the option of bringing support a person or representative

 3. Provide opportunity for the employee to respond